The Edward N. Lorenz Teaching Excellence Award (Prior to January 2013, The Teaching Excellence Award)

 The procedure for Awards nominations is restricted to electronic submissions, unless stated otherwise.
 The nominator is responsible for uploading the entire nomination package.
 Most awards require the following: nomination letter, nominee Curriculum Vitae, bibliography, and three (3) letters of support.
 Please see the special procedures (if any) section below for particular award nomination requirements.
 Please allow sufficient time prior to the deadline to gather all required files.

 The has the responsibility to select and submit to the Council the names of individuals nominated for this award.
 All nominations should be submitted by 1 May 2015.
 The nominees for most awards remain on the committee's active list for three years.
+You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.
 Read More

 The Edward N. Lorenz Teaching Excellence Award is to be given annually to an individual in recognition of sustained outstanding teaching and mentoring at the undergraduate and/or graduate or post-doctoral levels and the impact this individual has had on students.
 A nomination letter and three supporting letters are required with at least one of the supporting letters from a former student.
 Student evaluation forms should not be included in the nomination packet.
 The Lorenz Award differs from the Simpson Award in that the Lorenz Award is primarily concerned with academics in a college or university setting, while the Simpson Award is concerned with mentoring outside of a traditional academic setting, primarily by non-academics.
 The Anderson Award emphasizes efforts on behalf of underserved populations, including activities outside of the traditional classroom or college or university setting.
 Nominations are considered by the Education and Human Resources Commission Board for Higher Education, which makes recommendations for final approval by AMS Council.